Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Paying and Using Your Train Ticket

-The best way to pay for your train ticket is by a prepaid IC card (as outlined above).
-But if you do not have an IC card or do not want to obtain one you can also buy tickets from the kiosks in every train station.
+The best way to pay for your train ticket is with a prepaid IC card (as outlined above).
+But if you do not have an IC card or do not want to obtain one you can also buy tickets from the kiosks at every train station.
+I usually use Hyperdia or Google Maps and type in the origin and destination station to estimate cost, number of stops, and timetable.

 Short Distance Train Travel

-- Find a kiosk to purchase a train ticket in the station you will be departing from.
+- Find a kiosk to purchase a train ticket at the station you will be departing from.

 - Find your destination and fare on the map above the kiosk (Google Maps can help with this too!).